Loriowar/relation_builder/README.md

 ## Purpose

-One of aim of this gem is easy way to deal with [formtastic](https://github.com/justinfrench/formtastic) form.
+One of aim of this gem is easy way to deal with any kind of form_builder (for example, [formtastic](https://github.com/justinfrench/formtastic) ).
 If you want to make a form with several nested object you must initialize all objects before send them into the form.
 Otherwise you can't see any fields of nested object on the form.
-For many nested obeject it can be annoying.
+For many nested object it can be annoying.

 ## Contributing